Alejogb1/job-board/blog-data/how-to-create-a-generic-function-accepting-ranget-in-rust.md

 id: "how-to-create-a-generic-function-accepting-ranget-in-rust"
 ---

-Let's tackle this.
  I’ve certainly been down this road before, specifically when building a data processing pipeline that needed to handle variable numeric ranges on different types.
 It's a common problem, but the solution requires a bit of understanding of Rust's generics and traits.

 The challenge with creating a function that accepts `Range<T>` generically arises from the inherent restrictions Rust places on type `T` when dealing with ranges.
 The standard library's `std::ops::Range` struct doesn't have a blanket requirement for `T` to implement a specific trait beyond `Copy`, which allows for simple cloning of the start and end points.
 However, to do anything meaningful with the range *contents* within your function, you'll inevitably need more capabilities depending on what operations you want to perform, such as iteration, comparison, or arithmetic.